ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ## On completion of this course you will be able to:

 - Understand the benefits of using containers for research
-- Use the Docker commands and basic Singularity commandsCompose Dockerfiles to build docker containers
+- Use the Docker commands and basic Singularity commands
+- Compose Dockerfiles to build docker containers
 - Manage Docker Hub repository
 - Share Docker container images
 - Interpret common errors and use these to help debug a container